 People sometimes call these permits scientific take permits.
 We call them recovery permits because they are only issued for activities that aid the recovery of the species.

 - Use form 3-200-55 (192 KB PDF).
 Contact our recovery permit coordinator at (916) 414-6600 if you have any questions.

 - See our page of Survey Protocols and Guidelines for information about some of the activities authorized by Recovery Permits.

 - See the Pacific Southwest Regional Office recovery page for more information about recovery permits.
 (The section on permits is part way down the page.)

 - See also the regional office's minimum qualifications page to learn the qualifications for various permits.

 These permits are required for importing or exporting, banding, scientific collection or possession of migratory birds, eggs, nests, feathers, etc. Visit the national migratory bird permit page.

 Hunting and Fishing

-Most hunting and fishing licenses are issued by the CA Dept of Fish & Game.
+Most hunting and fishing licenses are issued by the California Department of Fish and Wildlife.

 The Fish & Wildlife Service issues the Migratory Bird Hunting and Conservation Stamp.
 This is also known as the "Duck Stamp."
 It is available at many post offices and sporting goods stores.
 See national duck stamp page for more information.